 What’s next for Heard and Depp?
 With no prenuptial agreement and multi-millions of dollars at stake, added to domestic violence allegations, there may be no easy answers in this divorce.
 We will be sure to update our blog with any further developments that are relevant to our readers.

 Are you seeking spousal support as part of your divorce?
 Dealing with domestic violence and want to know how to file a marital tort claim?
 We can help.
-Please contact us today to schedule your FREE confidential consultation with one of our highly skilled family law attorneys.
+Please contact us today to schedule your INITIAL confidential consultation with one of our highly skilled family law attorneys.